percona/k8spsmdb-docs/docs/TLS.md

 To disable TLS protocol (e.g. for demonstration purposes) set the `spec.allowUnsafeConfigurations` key to `true` in the `deploy/cr.yaml` file and and make sure that there are no certificate secrets available.

+!!! warning

+    Normally, the Operator prevents users from configuring a cluster with unsafe parameters (starting it with less than 3 replica set instances or without TLS, etc.), automatically changing such unsafe parameters to safe defaults.
+    If you switch the cluster to the *unsafe configurations permissive mode*, you will not be able to switch it back by setting `spec.allowUnsafeConfigurations` key to `false`, the flag will be ignored.